scala-native/scala-native/docs/user/interop.rst

    Calling those will let you allocate memory using system's standard dynamic memory allocator.
-Apart from the system allocator one might also bind to pletheora of 3-rd party allocators such as jemalloc_ to serve the same purpose.
+Apart from the system allocator one might also bind to plethora of 3-rd party allocators such as jemalloc_ to serve the same purpose.

 .. _jemalloc: http://jemalloc.net/